 Fact Pattern Distribution

-All schools that have properly registered for the competition will be provided the general facts for the first three rounds by October 13, 2017.
+All schools that have properly registered for the competition will be provided the general facts for the first three rounds in March 2023.
 Confidential facts for the final round will only be distributed to the two teams advancing to the final round.
+Please check this page for any updates regarding rule or schedule changes.

 No participating school with more than one team in the competition will be provided with the confidential facts for both sides of a problem for any competition round.
 Participating schools are prohibited from sharing confidential problem information with each other until the conclusion of the tournament.